ducktown/duckietown.org/07_ideas.md

 We plan to assign the students to mentors based on a combination of interest matches and time zones (so that they can easily communicate over chat).

+## Onboarding and communication

+We use a Slack site as the main communication platform.

+We will onboard you *after* the proposals have been accepted, to reduce the noise on the channels.

 ## Description of pre-requisites and skills

 We use the following tags to discuss the projects: